civo/terraform-provider-civo/docs/resources/kubernetes_node_pool.md

 In addition to the arguments listed above, the following additional attributes are exported:

+* `id` - A unique ID that can be used to identify and reference a node pool.
 * `cluster_id` - (Required) The ID of the Kubernetes cluster to which the node pool is associated.
 * `region` - (Required) The region of the node pool, has to match that of the cluster.
 * `target_nodes_size` - (Optional) The size of each node.